brettmarl/wct-status/README.md

-# DATE 2024-01-26T00:00:00-07:01
+# DATE 2024-04-30T00:00:00-07:01

-# WINTER 2024
+# 2024 MAY 1st UPDATE
-- The West Coast Trail is closed until 01 MAY 2024
+- The West Coast Trail is reported to be in great condition with no major issues.

-- For 2024 - two trail sections are confirmed to remain badly overgrown.
-Tsusiat Falls (KM25) to the Beach Access at KM29 and Dare Beach (KM40) to Cribs Creek (KM41.5)
+- Two trail sections are likely still badly overgrown.
+Tsusiat Falls (KM25) to the Beach Access at KM29 and Dare Beach (KM40) to Cribs Creek (KM41.5) If you hike either of these sections please let us know the conditions.

-- Many windfalls due to winter storms.
-First Nation trail guardians will be hard at work to clear the trail starting in early April.
+- First Nation trail guardianss have been hard at work for the past 3 weeks clearing the trail.
+All windfalls are cleared to KM25 but no reports of KM25-50 or KM50-75 have been received yet.

+- Use extreme caution in wet conditions as all wooden surfaces get very slippery over the winter without all the foot traffic.